soderlind/super-admin-all-sites-menu/README.md

 For the super admin, replace WP Admin Bar My Sites menu with an All Sites menu.

-- Doesn't use `switch_to_blog()` i.e. it's faster and uses less resources than the WP Admin Bar My Sites menu
+- Doesn't use `switch_to_blog()` i.e. it's faster and uses less resources than the WP Admin Bar My Sites menu.
+- Subsite menu data is stored locally in IndexedDB (did I say it's fast?).
+The local storage is updated when a site is added or deleted, or when Restriced Site Access is activated or deactivated.
-- List all subsites, retrieved using `get_sites()`.
+- List all subsites.
 WP Admin Bar My Sites only list sites you're a local admin on.
-   - The subsites menu is lazy loaded, using [IntersectionObserver](https://caniuse.com/intersectionobserver) and AJAX, loading only 80 subsites at a time.

 - Mark sites that has [restricted site access](https://github.com/10up/restricted-site-access) with a red icon.
-- ~~It's compatible with [My Sites Search](https://github.com/trepmal/my-sites-search).~~(I'm working on a ajax live search)
+- Search filter.
 - Add more menu choices:
    - Network Admin
 	   - Add New Site